Itshadexy/cloudpath-labs/security-audit.md

 3. CloudTrail status unknown — Because we need to know what is happening in the account and have a way to investigate suspicious or unexpected actions.

-4. EC2 application access key — Because we don't need to give permanent access to something that only needs temporary access.
+4. EC2 application access key — Because we don't need to give permanent access to something that only needs temporary access, and we should follow the principle of least privilege.

 5. Unencrypted S3 customer records — Because encryption provides an additional layer of protection for customer data while it is stored.